 10. MAKE SURE THEY STAY HYDRATED

 Everyone knows the importance of drinking water.
-Drinking enough water helps kids to stay energetic, prevent constipation and urinary infection, improve digestion, etc.
+Drinking enough water helps kids to stay energetic, prevents constipation and urinary infection, improves digestion, etc.

-Encourage kids to drink more water by creating a water tracker and let them fill it every day.
+Encourage kids to drink more water by creating a water tracker and letting them fill it every day.

 Also, make it a habit to always have water on hand in bottles and encourage them to take the bottles everywhere they go.

 Encourage walking short distances rather than using a vehicle.
 It helps to promote physical activity and improve the child’s fitness levels.

 In Japan, kids as young as 6 or 7 can be seen riding the subway alone and walk to school.
 Walking is an integral part of their culture and needless to say, it helps in keeping their fitness levels high.